 48 hours (12 weeks).

 December 2019 - Present.

 This course includes high-level concepts that apply across all of Azure to important concepts that are specific to a particular Azure service.
 Topics include core Azure services, Azure architecture components, available resources, core solutions, and management tools on Azure.
-Also covers general security, network security features, identity, governance, privacy, and compliance features.
+Instruction also covers general security, network security features, identity, governance, privacy, and compliance features.
 Students will work with Azure basic services, management tools, network security, authentication, authorization.
-This course also introduces to cloud concepts, like sharing responsibility, cloud services, different cloud computing models.
-This course examines Azure pricing, service level agreement, and service life-cycle.
+This course introduces to cloud concepts, like sharing responsibility, cloud services, different cloud computing models and examines Azure pricing, service level agreement, and service life-cycle.
 Instruction on fiber optics is also included.
 Outside preparation includes: class preparation, reviewing notes, answering chapter exercises, studying for exams and assigned readings.
 Prerequisite: Basic Electronics Theory ET101T, Basic Electronics Laboratory ET101L.

-In the lower division baccalaureate / associate degree category, 1 semester hours in Information Technology, Network Technology, Cyber Security, or System Administration (5/22).
+In the lower division baccalaureate/associate degree category, 1 semester hour in Information Technology, Network Technology, Cyber Security, or System Administration (5/22).
 NOTE: This course was previously evaluated by the American Council on Education (ACE).
 To view credit recommendations previously established, visit the ACE National Guide.